LoyolaChicagoBooks/curricula/_sources/15-cs2/content.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _user-61: Weird that the stack would grow so much for the recursive version, given that it is functionally/observationally equivalent to the iterative one.
 Can you rewrite the recursive version in such a way that it would run in constant space IF Java were able to perform tail call elimination or even just elimination of tail recursion?

+.. todo:: discuss time vs. space complexity - mention that time complexity is still linear but space complexity is our concern

 In a language that supports tail call optimization, you would write the recursive factorial function in a tail-recursive manner.
 Here’s what it